 robots.txt file - structure & contents

-A robots.txt file can have countless commands - but each complete command consists of two essential elements, which always belong together: The user agent and the command itself.
+A robots.txt file can have countless commands - but each complete command consists of two essential elements that always belong together: The user agent and the command itself.

 The user agent names the bot or crawler to which the next command is to be asserted.